Skadi - Death Foreshadowing Demon

 Translation in Akkadian

 (read right to left.
 Capital letters on pot.
-Inner vowels inferred)- ALu Mu A E
+Inner vowels inferred)In English

 (Updated March 30, 2024) The krater on the left shows the demon Skadi on far right threatening a dancing couple representing the coherence of life and motion powers with an angry snake.
 To the right of the couple is another demon with an axe ready to cut links out of the life network.